brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/Burger Master 386.md

 ---
 title: The BurgerMaster in the Windows OS- A Tasty Slice of History
 date: 2025-02-23
-description: 386 Enhanced Mode, its 16-bit preemptive multitasking, and how DOS compatibility was brilliantly achieved.
+description: How a Burgermaster was built into the Windows Kernel
 tags:
   - Windows
   - DOS